Pfern/OSODOS/README.md

-Reproducible and Responsible Research in the OPEN world:
+Reproducible and Responsible Research in the OPEN
 =========================================================

-Open Sience, Open Data and Open Source
+Open Science, Open Data and Open Source
 ======================================